Availity/availity-react/packages/hooks/README.md

 #### useCurrentUser

-Hook that will return the current user's region.
+Hook that will return the current user.

 ##### useCurrentUser Usage